 - PHYC10001 Physics 1: Advanced

-This subject is for students who want a deeper, more challenging introduction to physics, who completed VCE Specialist Mathematics 3/4 (or equivalent), and who scored excellent results in VCE Units 3/4 Physics (or equivalent) – normally an unscaled score of at least 35.
+This subject is for students who want a deeper, more challenging introduction to physics, who scored excellent results in both VCE Specialist Mathematics 3/4 (or equivalent)– normally an unscaled score of at least 35, and VCE Units 3/4 Physics (or equivalent) – normally an unscaled score of at least 35.

 Semester 2 – choose from: